-Desktop services tracking to date indicate water mains at the structures location which may need to be diverted following discussions with Irish Water.
+Water mains are present at the structure's location.
+These may need to be diverted following discussion with Irish Water.
 Exact locations will need to be verified by the Contractor on site.

 Gas Networks

 No conflicts were found in the vicinity of the structure.